gallickgunner/Yune/README.md

 <br/>
 <br/>

->**I am a programmer/researcher and I intend to modify Helion-Render to make my own Renderer or something.**
+>**I am a programmer/researcher and I intend to modify Yune to make my own Renderer or something.**

 Yes, you are at the right place.
 You don't need to build this project or whatsoever.
 Just clone it as it is, compile the dependencies and create a VS or Codeblocks project linking the right dependencies and start coding.